justindujardin/pathy/README.md

 Pathy.rename(self: ~PathType, target: Union[str, ~PathType]) -> None
 ```

-Rename this file or Bucket / key prefix / key to the given target.
+Rename this path to the given target.

-If target exists and is a file, it will be replaced silently if the user
+If the target exists and is a file, it will be replaced silently if the user
 has permission.

-If path is a key prefix, it will replace all the keys with
-the same prefix to the new target prefix.
-Target can be either a string or
+If path is a blob prefix, it will replace all the blobs with the same prefix
-another Pathy object.
+to match the target prefix.

 ## replace